Lynch Legal Services

 An accident can be a shocking or disorienting experience, making it difficult to think about how to protect your rights.
 However, you can put yourself in the best position possible by following the advice below:

-• Collect the names and contact information for each of the parties involved in your accident, as well as any bystanders who may have witnessed your accident and can later provide a statement.
+• Collect the names and contact information for each of the parties

 • Get a free case review from Lynch Legal Services, PLLC, to learn more about your legal rights and options following your accident.